Hinks/footballmanager-reactjs/README.md

 2. cd into the project folder.
 3. npm install --- For fetching required dependencies.
 4. npm start --- For starting the application.

+Click on the Wiki page to see an image of the application.